• Skip to primary navigation

 • Donate

 Looking for a place to celebrate the High Holidays?
 Join the Ann Arbor Reconstructionist Congregation for services that honor tradition while exploring new and meaningful Jewish paths.
-Our musical and participatory services are led by Rabbi Debra Rappaport, accompanied by a musical collective of AARC musicians and vocalists.
+Our musical and participatory services are led by Rabbi Hazzan Gabrielle Pescador, accompanied by a collective of AARC musicians and vocalists.

 High Holidays Ann Arbor Reconstructionist Congregation Shofar

 Our High Holiday services are open, ticketless, and available to all.
-To ensure community safety during the pandemic, all Rosh HaShanah and Yom Kippur services can be accessed through Zoom.
-Zoom services will be available to members and non-members.
+Services can also be accessed online on our YouTube page.
+Both in-person and online services are available to members and non-members alike.

-All attendees, whether members or non-members, attending in person or online, must register in advance.
-Please use the button on the right hand side of this webpage to register.
+All attendees, whether members or non-members, are encouraged to register in advance.
+Please use the button on the right-hand side of this page to register.

-Unless otherwise noted, all in-person services are held at the First Unitarian Universalist Congregation of Ann Arbor, 4001 Ann Arbor-Saline Road.
+Unless otherwise noted, services are held at the First Unitarian Universalist Congregation of Ann Arbor, 4001 Ann Arbor-Saline Road.

 We are committed to providing a heartfelt and meaningful prayer experience that is accessible to everyone.
-If an accommodation would make our services more accessible to you, please email us.
-We look forward to spending this sacred time with you; if you have any questions or concerns, please email us!
+If an accommodation would make our services more accessible to you, or if you have any questions or concerns, please email gillian@aarecon.org.

 High Holidays Schedule